This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with a Director.

 Schedule and Assignments

-The following assignments will be produced during the Thesis Research semester in close consultation with the student’s adviser.
-Any or all of these assignments may be revised at the adviser’s instructions and will be graded by the adviser on a Pass/Fail/Honors basis.
+The following assignments will be produced during the Thesis Research semester in close consultation with the student’s Thesis Director.
+Any or all of these assignments may be revised at the Director’s instructions and will be graded by the Director on a Pass/Fail/Honors basis.

 Reading List (due Week 2)